-- Are you tired of searching online, trying to guess which ice cleat or traction aid will be best?
+- Are you tired of endlessly searching online, trying to figure out which ice cleat or traction aid is the best option?

-- Are you tired of buying a recommended traction aid, only to realize that your people HATE wearing them?
+- Are you frustrated with buying recommended traction aids, only to discover that your employees absolutely hate wearing them?

-- What do I need and want from a traction aid besides better traction on ice and snow?
+What do you really need and want from a traction aid, apart from just better traction on ice and snow?

-If you have employees who walk on different outdoor surfaces (and maybe inside, too), the last thing those employees want is an ice cleat that needs to be removed over and over again.
-Traditional ice cleats and boot spikes can become slip hazards on hard surfaces, like steel, tile, concrete etc. So instead, look for ice cleats and snow grips for shoes that are safe for wearing indoors and outdoors.
+If you have employees who walk on different outdoor surfaces (and maybe even indoors), the last thing they want is an ice cleat that needs to be constantly removed.
+Traditional ice cleats and boot spikes can actually become slip hazards on hard surfaces like steel, tile, or concrete.
+Instead, look for ice cleats and snow grips for shoes that are safe to wear both indoors and outdoors.

-If your employees are outdoors for extended periods of time and don't need to worry about different walking surfaces, you can concentrate on traditional ice cleats and boot spikes – easy on and off, lightweight and plenty of aggressive traction.
+However, if your employees are mainly outdoors for extended periods of time and don't have to worry about different walking surfaces, then you can focus on traditional ice cleats and boot spikes that are easy to put on and take off, lightweight, and provide plenty of aggressive traction.

 Thank you for reading.
 If you found value in this post, please share it with your LinkedIn network or simply “like” it.